Maxltrm/maxltrm.github.io/_posts/2019-08-04-Openstack_Queen_POC_on_virtual_environment.markdown

 ---
 layout: post
-title:  "Openstack Queens POC on virtual environment with VirtualBMC - Part 1"
+title:  "Openstack Queens POC on virtual env with VirtualBMC - Part 1"
 date:   2019-08-04 20:09:54 +0200
 categories: Openstack how-to
 ---

-With the ending (maybe for now, maybe forever) of my experience with Openstack I want to write this memorandum to establish and mantain some concepts about Openstack and the installation with triple-O, but since I haven't a private datacenter (for now), I'll simulate a physical environment with the help of VirtualBMC.
+With the ending of my experience with Openstack I want to write this memorandum to establish and mantain some concepts about Openstack and the installation with triple-O, but since I haven't a private datacenter (for now), I'll simulate a physical environment with the help of VirtualBMC.

 Since the procedure of installation it's quite long I'll split it in some parts.

 ### Part 1 - Install the Undercloud

+Official TripleO install guide [link](https://docs.openstack.org/tripleo-docs/latest/install/index.html){:target="_blank"}

 #### Network Isolation diagram